zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 ## Configuring REST service for API ML onboarding

-Typically, the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
+In most cases the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
 Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the concrete deployment environment, and are not intended to be disclosed to everyone.
 Therefore, to provide a higher level of flexibility, the _PJE_ implements routines to build service onboarding configuration by locating and loading one or two _YAML_ file sources: